-Inma Hortas is a passionate digital illustrator whose goal is to create engaging communicative illustrations that are both evocative and joyful.
-She defines her style as graphic, vibrant, resounding and meticulous, using primarily voluptuous shapes and whimsical elements.
-Inma's work is inspired by human emotions, women’s strength, body acceptance, nature and everyday life issues, both intimacy and current affairs.
-Her greatest wish is for viewers of her work to feel an emotional response and to touch their mind/heart.Read more
+Inma Hortas is a hispanic digital illustrator whose goal is to create eye-catching illustrations that are both communicative and joyful.
+Her style is graphic, vibrant, resounding and meticulous.
+Inma's work is inspired by women’s strength, body positivity, human diversity and trendy/everyday life affairs

-AARP, Adidas, Beer52, Los Angeles Times, Brigitte Magazin, Yorokobu, Amelia Studios, Berkeley Law, Glug MagazineRead more
+AARP, Adidas, Clarks, Beer52, Los Angeles Times, Brigitte Magazine, Yorokobu, Amelia Studios, Berkeley Law, Sidaction, BuzzFeed, HuffPost, Refinery29Read more